Cross-country skiing at the 2002 Winter Olympics – Men's 30 kilometre freestyle mass start

 The men's 30 kilometre freestyle mass start cross-country skiing competition at the 2002 Winter Olympics in Salt Lake City, United States, was held on 9 February at Soldier Hollow.

 All skiers started at once, making it the first mass start in cross-country skiing in Olympic history.
 The defending Olympic champion was the Finnish Mika Myllylä, who won in Nagano, but the 30 kilometre event was held in an interval start and in classical style.
+Johann Mühlegg of Spain originally won the competition, but he failed a doping test following his gold medal win in the 50 km classical race.